;

 3

-Translational Research Core — 15 hours
+Translational Research Core — 15 credits

 NURS 616Leadership in the Measurement of Clinical Outcomes for Advanced Nursing Practice